ZonglinL/ZonglinL.github.io/index.md

 * Collaborative systems in computer vision
 * Deep Learning

-I am interested in how languages (tests, audios) and vision (images, videos, pointclouds) can form complementary to mutually benefit each other.
+I am interested in how languages (text, audio) and vision (image, video, point cloud) can mutually benefit each other.

 #### Contact
 If you have any questions, please email to zonglinlyu123123@gmail.com